selaky/discourse-new-tab/README_EN.md

 - 🚫 **Blacklist Management** - Manually add domains to force-disable the script
 - 🔄 **One-Click Add Current Domain** - Quickly add the currently visited site to whitelist or blacklist
 - ⚙️ **Navigation Rules Configuration** - Independent switches for all rules to meet personalized needs
+- 🐛 **Debug Mode** - Enable to output detailed debugging information in the console for troubleshooting
 - 🎨 **Theme Switching** - Light/Dark/Auto mode
 - 🌐 **Language Switching** - 中文/English